susiegriggo/ProtvecBacterialProteins/README.md

 - Alternatively trained Protvec models can be downloaded:
   - Protvec model trained with [_Bacillus_ carbohydrate metabolism sequences](https://doi.org/10.25451/flinders.19770379)
   - Protvec model trained with [unannotated _Bacillus_ sequences](https://doi.org/10.25451/flinders.19770742)

-- Training and embedding sequenes for the _Bacillus_ carbohydrate metabolism model are contained in this repository.
-Sequences to train the unknkown Protvec model can be downloaded [here](https://cloudstor.aarnet.edu.au/plus/remote.php/webdav/bacillus_unknown_trainingset.fa.gz).

 ### Protvec Sequence Embedding
 - Sequences are embedded using the provided `embed_seqs.py` script.